How to challenge DSS discrimination

 [Use the subject: Formal complaint about DSS discrimination]

-I applied to view or rent the property at [address].
+I asked to view or rent the property at [address].

-I was told or it was suggested that you do not accept tenants who receive benefits.
+I was told that you do not accept tenants who receive benefits.

 I respectfully asked you to reconsider and offer me a viewing on [date of previous email].